ihsavru/LanguageBot/README.md

 # LanguageBot
 A conversational bot along with GUI interactions which enables the user to learn a specific language by interacting with the bot.
 The project is built using Django framework for messenger platform.
-Currently, the bot only supports teaching German.
+Currently, the bot only supports teaching German and French.

 ## Requirements
 * A Facebook app and it's page